ITfoxtec/FoxIDs/docs/login.md

 The login up-party user interface authenticates users in a two-step login interface with the username and password input on two separate pages.

 ## Home Realm Discovery (HRD)
-When you create a down-party it is in most cases the best solution to use a star `(*)` in round brackets to select the up-parties.
+When you create a application registration it is in most cases the best solution to use a star `(*)` in round brackets to select the up-parties.
-If a down-party is configured to only be allowed to use one up-party the user is immediately redirected to that particular up-party.
+If a application registration is configured to only be allowed to use one up-party the user is immediately redirected to that particular up-party.
 If more than one up-party is allowed the user is redirected to a login up-party which make it possible to select an up-party either by writing an e-mail (looking at the domain) or by clicking a HRD button.

 It is possible to select up to 4 up-parties by name or use the star notation, please see more about [selection](index.md#selection-by-url).